how-to-open-science/knowledge-base/docs/reproducibility/literature.md

+title: Introduction

+# Where can I learn more about the issues?

 After more than half a decade of discussion, the literature on reproducibility is substantial.
 Thankfully, brave authors have provided summaries and reviews:

 * [Spellman, Gilbert, & Corker \(2017\)](https://psyarxiv.com/ak6jr) provide practical, actionable advice for **Open Science: What, Why, and How**